 Learn more about common mental health conditions that affect millions.

 Or text "HelpLine" to 62640

-The report’s analysis is framed around the three pillars of NAMI 2020–2025 Strategic Plan: that people should get help early, get the best possible care and get diverted from justice system involvement.
-The report further breaks up legislation within “areas of focus” that represent issues of critical importance to NAMI’s mission and that also saw significant legislative action in 2019.
+The report’s analysis is divided into three main sections based on the topic area pillars of the NAMI 2020-2025 Strategic Plan: people should get help early, get the best possible care and be diverted from criminal justice system involvement.

 Areas of focus covered in the report include:

 Due to the breadth of issues impacting mental health, this report is not comprehensive of all possible issue areas and related legislation.

 Mental health was front and center in states’ policymaking in 2020 and 2021, following a trend in recent years that was accelerated by concerns related to the COVID-19 pandemic.
 Progress was made in a variety of issues such as: